Updated for 2014 Season

 The Football Game Day Map identifies accessible pathways into the stadium from parking areas; to accessible seating areas inside the stadium from gates, and to accessible restrooms.
 If guests need assistance to/from different areas, please contact the nearest Michigan Stadium Event Staff Team Member for help.

-The Public Will Call ticket window is located inside the Northeast Entry of Crisler Center off the Blue Lot and opens 2.5 hours prior to kickoff.
+The Public Will Call ticket window is located inside the Northeast Entry of Crisler Center off the Blue Lot.
 The accessible Student Will Call ticket window may be reached by entering Gate 8 (Wolverine Plaza) of Michigan Stadium, where guests will then be escorted to the Guest Services location inside the stadium.
-The Student Will Call Window opens four hours before kickoff.
-Both Will Call windows remain open until the start of the third quarter.
+Both Will Call windows open 2.5 hours prior to kickoff.
+Both Will Call windows and remain open until the start of the third quarter.

 Assisted Listening Devices (ALDs) are available for loan at no charge in the Guest Services building at Gate 9 (north end of the stadium).
 A driver's license, credit card or some other acceptable form of picture identification is required as a deposit.
 ALDs must be returned within 45 minutes of the end of the game.